-There is therefore a need for you to give your toddler and preschooler specific activities where the eyes need to focus and stay focused in order to guide the hands to successfully complete the activity.
+Mature eye-hand coordination requires that the eyes focus on an object and stay focused in order to guide the hands to successfully complete an activity.

-Doing these activities will give your young child a chance to work on hand-eye coordination, visual focusing and tracking skills, all of which are needed for reading, writing and playing sports in a few years time.
+Doing these activities will help your toddler or preschooler to work on hand-eye coordination, visual focusing and tracking skills, all of which are needed for reading, writing and playing sports in a few years time.

 Playing with trains on a track like this toddler is doing, is a good eye-hand coordination activity.
 The ridges on the track help his little hands to keep the train on the track.

-Using a car mat is also good, if you play alongside your child and encourage him or her to drive the car on the road without going off!
+Using a car mat#Ad is also good, if you play alongside your child and encourage him or her to drive the car on the road without going off!

 If you don’t have a shop-bought car mat, make one out of a large sheet